Categories

 Sapporo Clock Tower

-To get there, take the west exit of JR Sapporo Station and walk for about 10 minutes.
+How to get to Former Hokkaido Government Office Building: Take the west exit of JR Sapporo Station and walk for about 10 minutes.

 former Hokkaidō Government Office Building